 If a participant doesn’t show up for a program they are registered for, or is dismissed or departs for any reason, no refunds can be granted, and participant and/or parent/s are responsible for paying all costs of early departure, whether for medical reasons, personal emergencies, expulsion or for any other reason.
-These costs include, but may not be limited to: helicopter or other evacuation and costs, medical treatment, plane or other transportation costs and meals, lodging, and expenses for staff who may accompany participant.
+These costs include, but may not be limited to; helicopter or other evacuation costs, medical treatment, transportation costs and meals, lodging, and expenses for staff who may accompany participant.

-CFI highly recommends that participants purchase travel and flight insurance coverage to protect your program fee, airline and other trip costs.
+CFI highly recommends that participants purchase travel and flight insurance coverage to protect your program fee, airline, and other trip costs.
 CFI is a licensed provider of TravelGuard Insurance, see the enclosed brochure, you will find more information at www.TravelGuard.com.
 You may purchase this protection from CFI or inquire with your travel agent or other internet travel services.
 Please protect your trip at the time you pay your first reservation deposit.
-EQUAL OPPORTUNITY: CFI provides equal opportunities to all, and does not discriminate on the basis of race, color, gender, religion, national or ethnic origin, sexual orientation, age, or disability.

 Health and Dietary Issues

 If a participant has an adventurous spirit and reasonably good health, he or she will be able to enjoy any of our programs.
 You should respond fully and honestly to our medical questions on your registration form.
-However, please understand that although CFI will review participant’s information and may allow participation, it is a participant’s or parent’s (and in addition, in the case of school groups, school group personnel’s) responsibility to consider carefully, in conjunction with participant’s physician, whether a CFI program is an appropriate match for the participant, considering participant’s mental, physical and emotional condition – and fitness level.
+However, please understand that although CFI will review participant’s information and may allow participation, it is a participant’s or parent’s (and in addition, in the case of school groups, school group personnel’s) responsibility to consider carefully, in conjunction with participant’s physician, whether a CFI program is an appropriate match for the participant, considering participant’s mental, physical, fitness, and emotional condition.
 Note: We are often several hours away from medical facilities on our trips (and can be many hours away on multi-day trips).
 Participants need to bring a good supply of all medications and pack them with good protection.

 CFI will review student/adult dietary restrictions and food allergies prior to the trip.
 Due to the remote location of field camp and outfitting conditions, CFI reserves the right to restrict enrollment to any student/adult.